Cabbache/NetworkClass/README.md

 # NetworkClass
 A neural network class written in java

-### What is it ###
-A more object oriented version of https://github.com/Cabbache/Neural.
-With this class you can create neural networks of any amount of layers and neurons in one line.

 ### How to use ###
 Create a Network instance >> **Network nn = new Network(int[] layers)** where layers is an array of integers that represent the amount of neurons in each layer[x].
 Then add data to the 2d dataset array by using the method **AddEntry(double[] entry)** which is not very efficient or with **setDataSet(double[][] dataset)** where one **double[] entry** is an array composed of an array of inputs followed by an array of targets/outputs. **double[][] dataset** is an array of **double[] entry**.
 Inputs are ideally between -1 and 1.
 However, the targets/outputs cannot be outside the range of between 0 and 1.